Title: Title IX Sexual Harassment/Sexual Assault Policy

 - Investigation Report – The DEI Investigator or Designee will prepare an Investigation Report that fairly summarizes relevant evidence and preliminary findings of factparty/witness statements.

-- Prior to an Investigation Report being prepared, all of the evidence gathered by the investigator (any evidence obtained as part of the investigation, that is related to the allegations in the Formal Complaint, including information that will not be relied upon in reaching a determination and without regard to the source of the information), will be shared with the parties and their Advisors (if any) simultaneously.
-Names and other identifying information of individuals may be redacted if required by the Family Educational Rights and Privacy Act ("FERPA").
+- An initial Prior to an Investigation Report being prepared, along with all of the evidence gathered by the investigator (any evidence obtained as part of the investigation, that is related to the allegations in the Formal Complaint, including information that will not be relied upon in reaching a determination and without regard to the source of the information), will be shared with the parties and their Advisors (if any) simultaneously.
+Names and other identifying information of individuals in the report/evidence may be redacted if required by the Family Educational Rights and Privacy Act ("FERPA").
 The parties and their Advisors must keep the evidence confidential and not share it with anyone, except for the purpose of gathering and presenting relevant evidence to provide to the investigator within the 10-day period.
 Failure to abide by this confidentiality obligation may subject a party or Advisor to disciplinary action by the University.

 - The parties and their Advisors (if any) will be simultaneously provided with an electronic or hard copy of the final Investigation Report.
 The parties may choose to provide a written response to the Investigation Report, which must be submitted to the investigator within ten (10) calendar days of receipt.
 The parties and their Advisors (if any) will be provided with an electronic or hard copy of the other party's written response, if any, to the Investigation Report.